-Renato S. Maluf is a Professor at the Rural Federal University of the State of Rio de Janeiro, President of Consea and a member of the Steering Committee of the High Level Panel of Experts in Food and Nutrition Security of the Committee of World Food Security (CFS/FAO).
+Renato S. Maluf is a Professor at the Rural Federal University of the State of Rio de Janeiro, President of Consea and a member of the Board of Directors of the Panel of Specialists in Food and Nutrition Security of the Global Food Security Committee (CFS/FAO).